Skip to main content

 These organizations require a membership fee.
 For more information, contact each certification organization directly.

-All Peel Region vendors are expected to understand and follow the updated code.
-Key updates
+All Peel Region vendors are expected to follow and understand these key parts of the Vendor Code of Conduct:

 • Upholding workers' rights: Ensures compliance with the core labour conventions and standards of the International Labour Organization.